 Research for credit

 To receive course credit for conducting research, you must be involved in a biology-related, research project and not simply providing services that are only distantly related to research goals (e.g., washing glassware or preparing media).
-Freshmen and sophomores register for BIOL 2699, which can count as free elective hours.
-Juniors and seniors not taking part in their Senior Research Experience register for BIOL 4699.
+Students completing their Senior Research Experience register for BIOL 4699.
 Students completing their Senior Research Experience register for BIOL 4690 or 4910.
 BIOL 4699, 4690, and 4910 can count towards a Biology major’s program of study; up to 6 credits of BIOL 4699 can count as Biology electives.
 Additional BIOL 4699 credits count as free electives.
 Your faculty mentor must provide permission for you to register for any of the research classes by emailing Benita Black (include student name and GT ID#); you can find full instructions on the Permits and Registration page.
 You and your professor must agree upon the number of hours for which you'll register; 1 credit hour equals 45 hours of work over the course of the semester, which works out to 3 hours per week per credit hour during the fall and spring semesters, or 4.5 hours per week per credit hour in the summer semester.
 After registering for the course, follow these instructions to change the default from one hour.

 Research for pay